ocaml/ocaml-lsp/ocaml-lsp-server/docs/ocamllsp/typedHoles-spec.md

 ## Description

+### A note on stability:

+OCaml-LSP does not guarantee stability for this custom request, meaning the core contributors may change or remove this custom request, as they see necessary.

 ### What typed holes are

 Merlin has a concept of "typed holes" that are syntactically represented as `_`.
 Files